Solomon-Park/Solomon-Park/README.md

 - I love to try new foods.
 - I hope to travel around the world and experience new things that I couldn't try anywhere else.

-Feel free to contact me on GitHub or on LinkedIn
+Feel free to contact me on GitHub or on LinkedIn!